thickett/MediumData/analytics_bot/generate_hierarchy/README.md

 how to effectivly query complex databases. consider methods for dynamically populating your prompts with examples that are specific to the tables the user wants to be using..

-an example output of the function is shown below,
+an example output of the function is shown below.

-**Input:**

-   config.yaml
-   DB:
-     BikeStore:
-       uri: "my actual uri that the llm will use for creating connections."
-       schemas:
-         production:
-           - brands
-           - categories
-           - products
-           - stocks
-         sales:
-           - customers
-           - order_items
-           - orders
-           - staffs
-           - stores

 generate_hierarchy('./config.yaml')
 **output:**